Kacperkur/SafeNest/.github/METERICS.md

 # Message Interaction Rate (MIR)
 - Ivan Ortiz, To assess user engagement, tracking response time—how quickly users reply to messages—can be insightful, as faster response times often indicate higher engagement levels.
 An A/B test could measure whether adding read receipts, a feature that shows if a message has been read, influences this response time.
 By comparing groups with and without read receipts, you can determine if this feature encourages users to respond more promptly, providing data on its impact on overall engagement within the messaging feature.

+# Net Promoter Score
+- Christian Lopez, upon completing the golden path, users will be presented with a brief pop-up, inviting them to share their thoughts by rating their experience with our app on a scale of 1 to 10.
+This simple yet powerful feedback mechanism will enable us to measure their satisfaction and gain invaluable insights into how much they enjoy using our app.
+Their feedback is crucial in helping us continue to improve and deliver the best possible experience.